Record for Italian wine exports to South Korea | Octagona Srl

 Wine consumption in Korea: industry data

-In 2021, the value of wine entering South Korea totaled the record amount of 506.2 million dollars, that is, an increase in the value of the 76% over the previous year.
+In 2021, the value of wine entering South Korea totaled the record amount of 506.2 million dollars, ie an increase in value of the 76% over the previous year.

-As far as individual countries are concerned, last year France was the most important supplier of wine to South Korea (shipments worth 162.6 million dollars); followed by the United States (81.6 million dollars), Chile (68.6 million dollars) and Spain (37.9 million dollars).
+As far as individual countries are concerned, last year France was the most important wine supplier of South Korea (shipments for 162.6 million dollars); followed by the United States (81.6 million dollars), Chile (68.6 million dollars) and Spain (37.9 million dollars).

-The Italian data place our country still a few positions behind with just over 7 million dollars in Italian wine exports in 2021, but with a growing figure of 17%.
-Despite this, South Korea is a country with high growth potential, with Italian still wines (especially the reds) protagonists of a rebound of +60% on the Covid year, and with i sparkling wines Italians which in 2022 took over a increase in imports of +25% compared to the year of Covid.
+The Italian data place our country still a few positions behind with just over 7 million dollars in 2021 of Italian wine exports, but with a growing figure of 17%.
+Despite this, South Korea is a country with high growth potential, with i Italian still wines (especially the reds) protagonists of a rebound of +60% on the Covid year, and with i sparkling wines Italians which in 2022 took over a increase in imports of +25% compared to the year of the Covid.

 Instead, based on the type of wine, among the preferences of Korean consumers we find: